djhoese/djhoese.github.io-src/content/pages/index.md

 SSEC I work with meteorological satellite data and ground-based station instruments.

-Below you'll find links to various projects that I work on as well as the blog hosted on this site.
+To the left you'll find links to various projects that I work on as well as the blog hosted on this site.
 The blog is a test to see if I can get myself to bundle enough information in to posts and find the time to actually write something down.